-Because of their weedy, grow-almost-anywhere nature, these plants make a great allergy back up plan for anyone looking for more natural remedies.
+Because of their weedy, grow-almost-anywhere nature, these plants make a great allergy backup plan for anyone looking for more natural remedies.
 Here are four of the best wild herbs to learn as part of your health preparedness strategies for allergy season.

-Mullein (Verbascum thapsus)
+1. Mullein (Verbascum thapsus)

 This plant has soft, fuzzy leaves and a dramatic spike of pale, yellow flowers when it blooms.
 Mullein is traditionally used for allergies and dry, irritated coughs.
 It is also good for the lymph glands, which is a bonus for the immune system during allergy season.

-Plantain (Plantago major or P. lanceolata)
+2. Plantain (Plantago major or P. lanceolata)

 Plantain makes an excellent tea for allergy season support, and the young leaves can also be steamed and eaten like spinach.
 P. major (the broadleaf variety) and P. lanceolata (narrow leaf plantain) can be used interchangeably.
 They can often be found growing near one another, although P. major prefers low areas with damp, rich soil and P. lanceolata prefers dry- even sandy- soil.

-Goldenrod (Solidago canadensis)
+3. Goldenrod (Solidago canadensis)

-goldenrod is those pink, watery “allergy” eyes.
-Goldenrod gets a bad rap for causing allergies, but usually it’s the ragweed blooming at around the same time that causes problems.
+According to folk herbalists, the signature look for someone who will benefit from goldenrod is those pink, watery “allergy” eyes.
+Goldenrod gets a bad rap for causing allergies, but usually, it’s the ragweed blooming at around the same time that causes problems.
 If you have had allergy testing and know for sure that goldenrod is a trigger for you, then by all means avoid it; but pesky, less-showy ragweed blooming alongside goldenrod is the culprit for most people.

 Goldenrod is easy to spot when it’s in bloom; the plant has a beautiful plume of bright yellow flowers.
 Fields and abandoned lots are two of this herb’s favorite places to grow.
 The leaf and flowers of this herb can be used.

-Nettles (Urtica dioica)
+4. Nettles (Urtica dioica)

 The young leaves from the top of the plant are harvested and dried for later use.
-Fresh nettles sting, but allowing the plant to dry gets rid of the sting. just be sure to wear gloves and long sleeves when you harvest.
+Fresh nettles sting, but allowing the plant to dry gets rid of the sting.
+Just be sure to wear gloves and long sleeves when you harvest.

-Nettles love rich, moist soil, and will happily grow in damp pastures on low ground, or along riversides; they don’t mind a bit of shade so you may also find them in open woodlands.
+Nettles love rich, moist soil, and will happily grow in damp pastures on low ground, or along riversides.
+They don’t mind a bit of shade so you may also find them in open woodlands.
 Some people find that nettle works best for them if they begin using it daily a month or so before allergy season begins.

 How to Use Herbs for Seasonal Allergies

 All of the herbs above can be used alone or in combination.
 To make one serving of tea, use one tablespoon of the herb (or one tablespoon of the blended herbs) per 8 ounces of boiling water.
 Allow to steep, covered, for fifteen minutes, and let cool before drinking.

-Be sure to check with your doctor before using herbs, as some herbs may interact with medications or preexisting medical conditions.
+Be sure to check with your doctor before using herbs; some herbs may interact with medications or preexisting medical conditions.
 For instance, you should use nettle use with caution if you have diabetes or blood sugar problems.
 You should also discuss using nettles with your doctor if you take any of the following: blood thinners, blood pressure medications, diuretics, lithium, or drugs for diabetes.